-Does your dog enjoy people?
+Does your dog or cat enjoy people?
 Would you like to make a difference in your community?
 Does your cat, rabbit, or guinea pig always seem to brighten the mood as it snuggles and nuzzles everyone in the room?
 If you answered yes to these questions then volunteering as a therapy animal team might be just for you.

 Almost any animal can be a Therapy Animal.
 Dog, Cats, Horses, Pigs, Rabbits, Lizards, Ferrets, Guinea Pigs, and Goats are just a few examples of animals that add value to their communities.
 Cats, rabbits and guinea pigs are in high demand at nursing homes, senior centers, schools, hospitals and other places where therapy animals help make a difference in people’s lives.